Connect with us

 One World Trade Center.
 PHOTO | COURTESY

-Reconstruction of the World Trade Center, which was destroyed in the terrorist attacks of September 11, 2001, was completed in 14 years at a cost of $3.9 billion.
+Reconstruction of the World Trade Center, which was destroyed in the terrorist attacks of September 11, 2001, was completed in 14 years at $3.9 billion.

 Interestingly, the building’s height of 1,776 feet is a deliberate reference to the year when the U.S. Declaration of Independence was signed.